Chronology of the Bible: New Testament

 Nero blames the fire of Rome on Christians and begins persecuting them (64 AD).
 Paul is likely put in a Roman prison for a 2nd time, shortly after writing 1 Timothy and Titus.

 Amid persecution, Peter writes 1 Peter to churches in Asia Minor.
 He talks about submission to husbands, wives, and authority.
-He views suffering for God as an honor, and he compels the church to not be discouraged by the trials they face (64 AD).
+He views suffering for God (Elohim) as an honor, and he compels the church to not be discouraged by the trials they face (64 AD).

 2 Timothy is written at the end of Paul’s life, as he knows that he is about to die.
 He writes to Timothy to warn him about the coming perilous times and to charge him to keep the faith.
 Timothy should preach the word, for times are coming when people will no longer endure sound doctrine.
 Soon after this, Nero has Paul beheaded (67 AD).